dillingham/nova-assertions/readme.md

 ```

 ### Request Filters
-You may also pass a filter & it's value to indexes & lenses
+You may also pass filters & their values to indexes & lenses
 ```php
 $response = $this->novaIndex('users', [
     StatusFilter::class => 'active'